 Pichler is that rare creature: a truly innovative voice in film.

 Amateurs is currently showing as part of the Volvo Scandinavian Film Festival at Palace Nova Eastend and Prospect.
-This amazing work is hilarious, moving, sweet, serious and utterly unpredictable.

 Check out screening times here.